intel/libvpl/INSTALL.md

-# Build/Install Intel® Video Processing Library (Intel® VPL) from Source
+# Build/Install IntelÂ® Video Processing Library (IntelÂ® VPL) from Source

 This document describes how to build from the source code in this repo.
 Please
 note: this repo contains only headers, dispatcher, examples.
 In most cases an